GARLIC CONFIT QUICHE LORRAINE

 I know.
 I understand.

-I do, however, feel it rather benefits from the addition of the dastardly gruyere - as most things do - so I’ve decided to add it.
-I’ve also made carbonara with cream once or twice, call me a heathen!
+I do, however, feel it rather benefits from the addition of the dastardly gruyere – as most things do – so I’ve decided to add it.
+I’ve also made carbonara with cream on occasion so call me a heathen!

 So why not join us in thumbing our noses at tradition – it’s delicious on this side of the fence, we promise!